Three ways Roma could line up under Eusebio Di Francesco next season

 Ultimately the area of concern (and uncertainty) this summer is how their defence will look by the end of the window.
-It was claimed Szczesny wishes to extend his Roma stay, but reports say the Arsenal loanee is Juventus-bound.
+Szczesny has already completed his move to Juventus.

-Meanwhile, the agent of full-back Mario Rui has come out to say his client wants to sign for Napoli.
+Elsewhere, Mario Rui has joined Napoli.
 This could be more of a blow than it seems given Emerson Palmieri suffered an ACL injury on the final day of the Serie A campaign so will miss the opening stages of next season.

 In terms of incomings, Hector Moreno, the 29-year-old left-sided Mexico centre-back, was made Monchi’s first signing upon joining from PSV.
 He would be an option filling in at left-back for Emerson, as is Juan Jesus, whom Roma are obliged to sign from Inter for around £8m in total after he spent last season on loan there.

-Bruno Peres was signed permanently from Torino over the weekend, though Corriere della Sera say he is unhappy with his status at the club.
+Bruno Peres was signed permanently from Torino, though Corriere della Sera say he is unhappy with his status at the club.
 Though traditionally a right-back, he created more chances than any Roma defender last season in Serie A (33) and has a physicality compatible with incoming manager Eusebio Di Francesco’s playing style.

-Meanwhile, Feyenoord right-back Rick Karsdorp has arrived for a medical on Tuesday, giving Roma two strong options at right-back, which should result in Alessandro Florenzi being considered an option for further upfield when he returns from his ACL injury.
+Meanwhile, Feyenoord right-back Rick Karsdorp has arrived for a medical on earlier this summer, giving Roma two strong options at right-back, which should result in Alessandro Florenzi being considered an option for further upfield when he returns from his ACL injury.